Andrewthe13th/Inventory_Kamera/README.md

 ---

-All rights reserved by © miHoYo Co., Ltd. This project is not affiliated with, nor endorsed by miHoYo.
+All rights reserved by ©  Cognosphere Pte.
+Ltd. This project is not affiliated with, nor endorsed by HoYoverse.
 Genshin Impact™ and other properties belong to their respective owners.